OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/tools/tools.md

 # TSTool / Tools #

 This chapter discusses the tools available under the ***Tools*** menu.
+Tools configure TSTool or analyze data and information.

 The ***Tools*** menu lists tools that perform additional analysis on time series that are selected in the ***Time Series Results*** list.
 These features are similar to the ***Results*** menu features in that a level of additional analysis is performed to produce the data product.

 Tools may or may not correspond to commands – often tools internally execute the features available in commands, in order to implement a more complicated analysis.
 Tools are interactive, whereas commands can be used in automated processing.
-Tools are therefore appropriate for one-off interactive data viewing, and commands should be used to automate processing on large datasets.
+Tools are therefore appropriate for one-off interactive data viewing, whereas commands should be used to automate processing on large datasets.

 **<p style="text-align: center;">
 ![Menu_Tools](Menu_Tools.png)